awacs/PrenatalSVDiscoveryProject/README.md

 ## Overview

 * `ref/`
+    Reference files used for callset generation and curation.

 * `environment.yaml`
     Anaconda environment used during callset generation.

+## SV pipeline

+SV detection and filtering was broken into a series of self-contained modules, each provided here as a Snakemake workflow.

 * `00_preprocessing/`
     Conversion of raw algorithm inputs to standard VCF and BED formats.